jtha/job-search/docs/UTIL_01_set_up_bigquery_sync.md

 # BigQuery Sync Documentation

-This document provides comprehensive documentation for syncing SQLite data to BigQuery using the `db_sync.py` module.
+This document provides documentation for syncing SQLite data to BigQuery using the `db_sync.py` module.
 This is only relevant if you're using the BigQuery APIs to sync local SQLite data to Google Cloud BigQuery for analytics, reporting, or data warehousing purposes.

 ## Overview

-The BigQuery sync system provides a robust, automated way to synchronize data from a local SQLite database to Google Cloud BigQuery.
-It uses a hybrid approach combining Protocol Buffers (protobuf) for data serialization and BigQuery's Storage Write API for efficient bulk data transfer.
+The BigQuery sync system provides automated synchronization from a local SQLite database to Google Cloud BigQuery.
+It uses a hybrid approach combining Protocol Buffers (protobuf) for data serialization and BigQuery's Storage Write API for bulk data transfer.

 ### Key Features

-- **Efficient Bulk Transfer**: Uses BigQuery Storage Write API for high-performance data streaming
+- **Bulk Transfer**: Uses BigQuery Storage Write API for high-performance data streaming
 - **Schema Compatibility**: Hybrid schema generation ensures compatibility between SQLite and BigQuery
 - **UPSERT Operations**: Performs MERGE operations to handle both inserts and updates
 - **Type Safety**: Uses Protocol Buffers for type-safe data serialization
 - **Automatic Cleanup**: Creates temporary staging tables that auto-expire
-- **Error Handling**: Comprehensive logging and error recovery
+- **Error Handling**: Logging and error recovery

 ### Architecture